godiard/pack_act/README.md

 ```
 If needed, the sources file will be downloaded, and saved with the name needed by the distribution.

-When finish, a directory sugar-calculate-activity will be created and all the files needed to create the debian package are created.
+When finish, a directory with the package name will be created and all the files needed to create the package will be inside.

 NOTE: Can show a error about copyright, press enter

 * Create the package

+For debian, you only need do:

 ```
 cd sugar-calculate-activity